SELinux: Comparison with AppArmor

 SELinux represents one of several possible approaches to the problem of restricting the actions that installed software can take.
-Another popular alternative is called AppArmor and is available on SUSE Linux Enterprise Server (SLES), openSUSE, and Debian-based platforms.
+Another popular alternative is called AppArmor and is available on SUSE Linux Enterprise Server (SLES) (before Version 16), openSUSE, and Debian-based platforms.
 AppArmor was developed as a component to the now-defunct Immunix Linux platform.
 Because AppArmor and SELinux differ radically from one another, they form distinct alternatives for software control.
 Whereas SELinux re-invents certain concepts to provide access to a more expressive set of policy choices, AppArmor was designed to be simple by extending the same administrative semantics used for DAC up to the mandatory access control level.